oz123/awesome-c/README.md

 * [c2html][313] - Converts C source files to highlighted HTML.
 [GNU GPL2.1][8].
 * [c99sh][113] - Run C files using hash-bang.
 [FreeBSD][24].
 * [CBMC][309] - C Bounded Model Checker; a tool for verification of array bounds, pointer safety and user-specified assertions.
 [Original BSD][310].
+* [cdecl][348] - An online service to translate C declarations into English and vice versa.
+Public domain.
 * [cinclude2dot][280] - Graphs include dependencies in a C project using Graphviz.
 [GNU GPL3][41].
 * [Complexity][307] - A tool for measuring the complexity of C source code.
 [GNU GPL3][41].
 * [DDD][320] - A graphical front-end for a range of command-line debuggers.
 [GNU GPL3][41].